asynts/pico-os/Docs/Debug/0001_out-of-memory.md

     This is not ok, because the implementation is not able to deal with interrupts.

+-   Now we end up in the default thread with interrupts disabled, this is debugged in `0003`.

 ### Ideas

 -   Try running the test suite.